DavidMercier/TriDiMap/doc/getting_started.rst

    *Screenshot of the detailed second window of the TriDiMap toolbox*

-* 1) Initial settings and indentation data loading (mechanical maps)
+* 1) Initial settings and indentation data loading (mechanical maps):
     - Set your type of equipment and units for length and mechanical property.
 Set 'Agilent' in case of .xls file generated using the TriDiMap GUI.
     - Set the number of indents along the X and the Y directions.
     - Import your (nano)indentation results, by clicking on the button 'Select file'. `Click here to have more details about valid format of data. <http://tridimap.readthedocs.org/en/latest/examples.html>`_
     - Distance between indents (along X and Y axis) should be automatically calculated, but it is sometimes wrong.
 In this case, the user has to set carefully (i.e. checking the length unit, it is in micron by default) by himself these 2 distances.

-* 2) Threshold definition to separate soft phase from hard/stiff phase
+* 2) Threshold definition to separate soft phase from hard/stiff phase.

-* 3) Microstructural map loading
+* 3) Microstructural map loading.

-* 4) Maps options (colormap...)
+* 4) Maps options (colormap...).

-* 5) Statistical calculations for each map (mean values, phases ratio...)
+* 5) Statistical calculations for each map (mean values, phases ratio...).

 * 6) Buttons to save data (screenshots, .xls file...), to open the 1st GUI (indentation mapping) or to quit...